Kozea/WeasyPrint/docs/install.rst

 Really carefully.
 Don't cheat.

-**If you decide to install Python, GTK or lxml 32 bit on Windows 64 bit, you're on your own, don't even try to report an issue, kittens will die because of you.**
+**If you decide to install Python or GTK 32 bit on Windows 64 bit, you're on your own, don't even try to report an issue, kittens will die because of you.**

 - Install `Python 3.6.x <https://www.python.org/downloads/release/python>`_
   **with "Add Python 3.6 to PATH" checked**: